KubeDeckio/KubeDeck/pages/home.md

   align: left
   image: "/assets/images/gen/home/KubeDeck.png"
   heading: "Effortless Kubernetes Management"
   sub_heading: "With KubeDeck, managing your Kubernetes environment is easier than ever.
-Use KubeTidy to clean up resources automatically, and stay tuned for KubeSnapIt—our upcoming tool for seamless snapshot management."
+Use KubeTidy to automatically clean up resources, and leverage KubeSnapIt, our powerful tool for seamless snapshot, restore, and comparison management in your Kubernetes clusters."
   features:
     enabled: true
     list: